shahmal1yev/blugen/README.md

 A powerful PHP library that generates code based on ATProto lexicons.
 Blugen reads lexicon JSON files and generates corresponding PHP classes with proper namespacing, type definitions, and structure following PSR standards.

+### 🚨 Under Development

+**This package is currently under active development.**

+For production use, please refer to [official releases](https://github.com/shahmal1yev/blugen/releases) only.
+The main branch may contain unstable features and breaking changes.

 ## Features

 - **🚀 Automated Code Generation**: Generate PHP classes from ATProto lexicon definitions